segmentio/segment-docs/src/connections/destinations/catalog/appcues/index.md

 When you use `identify` on `analytics.js`, Segment call `Appcues.identify`.
 This is the preferred method of using and targeting on user properties.

 To get the most out of Appcues, you should send as much user data as possible in the `identify` call.
 Properties personalize content and target experiences to specific users.
-Most Appcues customers send properties that fall into a few groups:
+Most Appcues customers send properties that fall into one of the following groups:
   * Properties to target based on broad classifications, such as `role` or `userType`
   * Properties to personalize Appcues content, such as `name`, `firstName`, or `company`
   * Properties to target based on user lifecycle, such as `createdAt` (date), or usage metrics, such as `numTasksComplete`